dcmi/usage/proposals/2018_iso-related/range_relation.md

     bibliographic citation might be used to point users to a particular resource.

-    NOTE 3 to entry: Dublin Core Usage guide  contains more information about various relations and how they should be encoded
+    Dublin Core Usage guide contains more information about various relations and how they should be encoded.

     EXAMPLE  Title=”My Fair Lady (movie)”
              Title=”Pygmalion (play)”
              Relation described is IsBasedOn

+Note:
+* In ISO 15836-2, the notes would be "NOTE x to entry:".
+* Resolution of this issue depends on resolution of two related issues:
+  * #28 (Definition of dct:related)
+  * #27 (Properties "intended to be used with non-literal values")